Big Bang Is V.I.P

-Big Bang is V.I.P (also known as Big Bang Second Single) is the second single album by the South Korean boy band Big Bang, released by YG Entertainment on September 28, 2006.
+Big Bang is V.I.P (also known as Big Bang Second Single) is the second single album by the South Korean boy band BigBang, released by YG Entertainment on September 28, 2006.
 It spawned the single "La La La".

 Release

 The title track "La La La", was written by all the members of the group in collaboration, with sections from the YG reality show's theme song.
 The style is a mix of R&B, hip-hop and pop.
 The release of Big Bang is V.I.P includes a VCD with music videos of songs from BigBang's first single album and self-filmed videos.
 BigBang won Rookie of the Month (October) for "La La La" at the Cyworld Digital Music Awards.